Find all complex zeros of each polynomial function. Give exact values. List multiple zeros as necessary.* ƒ(x)=x4-8x3+29x2-66x+72

 Rational Root Theorem

 The Rational Root Theorem helps identify all possible rational zeros of a polynomial by considering factors of the constant term and the leading coefficient.
-These possible roots are expressed as ±(factors of constant term) / (factors of leading coefficient).
-This theorem narrows down candidates to test for actual zeros.
+These possible roots are expressed as ±(factors of constant term)/(factors of leading coefficient), providing a finite list to test.

 Recommended video: